open-life-science/ols-9/.github/ISSUE_TEMPLATE/project.md

 - [ ] Share a link to your Open Canvas in your GitHub issue
 - [ ] Start your [Roadmap](https://mozilla.github.io/open-leadership-training-series/articles/opening-your-project/start-your-project-roadmap/)
 - [ ] Comment on your issue with your draft Roadmap
-- [ ] Suggest a cohort name at the bottom of the shared notes and vote on your favorite with a +1
+- [ ] Suggest a cohort name at the bottom of the shared notes and vote on your favourite with a +1

-Before Week 4: Cohort Call (Tooling and roadmapping for Open projects)
+Before Week 4: Cohort Call (Tooling and road mapping for Open projects)
 - [ ] Attend call or catch up via YouTube
 - [ ] Look up two other projects and comment on their issues with feedback on their open canvas.